Combining Forecasts under Structural Breaks Using Graphical LASSO: Application to Combining ECB SPF Forecasts

 \section{Application to Combining ECB SPF Forecasts}

 We use quarterly forecasts on the expected rates of inflation, real GDP growth and unemployment rate in the Euro area published by the \href{https://www.ecb.europa.eu/stats/ecb_surveys/survey_of_professional_forecasters/html/index.en.html}{ECB}.
 The raw data records 119 forecasters in total, but the panel is highly unbalanced with many missing values due to entry and exit in the long span.
-We follow \cite{Shi_ForecastCombinations} to obtain most qualified forecasters: first, we filter out irregular respondents if they missed more than 50\% of the observations; second, we use a random forest imputation algorithm (\cite{MissForest-R,MissForest-Paper}) to interpolate the remaining missing values.
+We follow \cite{Shi_ForecastCombinations} to obtain most qualified forecasters: first, we filter out irregular respondents if they missed more than 45\% of the observations; second, we use a random forest imputation algorithm (\cite{MissForest-R,MissForest-Paper}) to interpolate the remaining missing values.
 We consider the forecasts of three main economic indicators: (1) Real GDP growth defined as the year-on-year (YoY) percentage change of real GDP, based on standardized European System of National and Regional Accounts (ESA) definition.
-The time period under consideration is 1999:Q3-2019Q4 (which yields the sample size $T=82$), the final number of forecasters is $p=30$, and the prediction horizon is 2-quarters ahead.
+The time period under consideration is 1999:Q3-2023Q1 (which yields the total number of observations equal to 95), the final number of forecasters is $p=59$, and the prediction horizon is 2-quarters ahead.
 (2) Inflation which is defined as the YoY percentage change of the Harmonised Index of Consumer Prices (HICP) published by Eurostat.
-The time period under consideration is 1999:Q4-2019Q4 (which yields the sample size $T=81$), the final number of forecasters is $p=50$, and the prediction horizon is 2-quarters ahead.
+The time period under consideration is 1999:Q4-2023Q1 (which yields the total number of observations equal to 95), the final number of forecasters is $p=56$, and the prediction horizon is 2-quarters ahead.
 (3) Unemployment rate which refers to Eurostat's definition and it is calculated as percentage of the labor force.
-The time period under consideration is 1999:Q3-2019Q4 (which yields the sample size $T=82$), the final number of forecasters is $p=43$, and the prediction horizon is 3-quarters ahead.
+The time period under consideration is 1999:Q3-2022Q4 (which yields the total number of observations equal to 94), the final number of forecasters is $p=45$, and the prediction horizon is 2-quarters ahead.